1. What is the return policy on the Spin Coater kits?

 3. Why do the Spin Coater Kits look like something I can build myself?

 Answer: The design of the Spin Coater kits focuses on functionality over looks to keep cost down.
-They are predominantly built using off-shelf components, combined with our custom firmware and hardware.
-So yes, you can easily build one yourself; but the real value here is that our kits save you the time and effort to do so.
+They are predominantly built using off-the-shelf components, combined with our custom firmware and hardware.
+So yes, you can easily build one yourself; however, the real value here is that our kits save you the time and effort to do so.
 Here is a quote from University Machinist, Jeffrey G. which illustrates this point.